A Guide to Neighborhoods in Portland, Oregon

 City of 90 Plus Neighborhoods

 So what does ice cream have to do with Portland neighborhoods?
-My husband loves ice cream and just about any flavor will do.
+Susan’s husband (Rolf) loves ice cream and just about any flavor will do.
 He has a difficult time deciding which flavor will suit him on a given day and he will change his mind a couple times before making his final pick.